Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 You

-Elizabeth Lail stars alongside Gossip Woman’s Penn Badgley on this extraordinarily standard stalker thriller, which proved to be an enormous hit for Netflix.
+Elizabeth Lail stars alongside Gossip Lady’s Penn Badgley on this extraordinarily well-liked stalker thriller, which proved to be an enormous hit for Netflix.
 Don’t search for subtlety or nuance on this present – it’s an unapologetically crowd-pleasing, twisty-turny drama that prioritises gasps and shock worth over realism.
 Go along with it and also you’ll actually get pleasure from it.

-The present tells the story of a New York book-keeper (who simply occurs to be a serial killer), who turns into immediately infatuated with certainly one of his prospects.
-Infatuation turns right into a harmful obsession and shortly he’s consumed by the considered her, maintaining an in depth eye on her social media and needing to know the place she is always.
+The drama tells the story of a New York book-keeper (who simply occurs to be a serial killer), who turns into immediately infatuated with one in all his clients.
+Infatuation turns right into a harmful obsession and shortly he’s consumed by the considered her, preserving a detailed eye on her social media and needing to know the place she is always.
 She’s blissfully unaware – however how lengthy for?

 Watch on Netflix